Air route authority between the United States and China

 There are bilateral treaties that govern aviation rights between the United States and China, which cover both passenger services and cargo services.
-The United States has liberal aviation agreements with many countries but not China, South Africa, and some South American countries.
-However, there is no "open skies" agreement between China and the US, which generally refers to an agreement that allows unrestricted flights between countries.
+The United States has liberal aviation agreements with many countries and territories including an "open skies" agreement with Hong Kong since 2002, but there is no "open skies" agreement between the People's Republic of China and the US, which generally refers to an agreement that allows unrestricted flights between countries.
 The current US-China treaty specifies the number of flights permitted.
 Due to the highly regulated nature of awards for route authority between the two countries and the strict limits on number of flights, the application process is competitive.
 US airlines have sought to gain support from local politicians and the general public to influence the US government into awarding routes.

-Flights in operation before 2020
+Flight operations

-In 2006, there were 10 non-stop flights between the two countries 2 million passenger trips per year.
+In 2006, there were 10 non-stop flights between the two countries, amounting to 2 million passenger trips per year.

-As of 2013, there were 28 non-stop routes (not including Hong Kong and Macau), operated by three major US carriers, United, American and Delta, and four Chinese carriers, Air China, China Eastern, China Southern and Hainan Airlines.
+Beginning in 2013, there were 28 non-stop routes (not including Hong Kong and Macau) operated by three major U.S. carriers: United, American, and Delta; and four Chinese carriers: Air China, China Eastern, China Southern, and Hainan Airlines.

-As of 2018, there are 61 non-stop routes (not including Hong Kong and Macau), operated by four US carriers, United, American, Delta, Hawaii and six Chinese carriers, Air China, China Eastern, China Southern, Hainan, Xiamen and Sichuan Airlines.
+Beginning in 2018, there were 61 non-stop routes (not including Hong Kong and Macau) operated by four US carriers: United, American, Delta, and Hawaiian; and six Chinese carriers: Air China, China Eastern, China Southern, Hainan, Xiamen, and Sichuan Airlines.